-In his young career, Kramer has had a number of important solo recital debuts, most notably at Alice Tully Hall as a result of winning the Juilliard School’s William Petschek Award as well as at Amsterdam’s famed Concertgebouw.
-Upon his “stunning” Philadelphia recital debut, Peter Dobrin of the Philadelphia Inquirer remarked, “the 31-year-old pianist personalized interpretations to such a degree that works emerged anew.
+Kramer has performed “stunning” solo recital debuts, most notably at Alice Tully Hall as the recipient of the Juilliard School’s William Petschek Award, as well as at Amsterdam’s Concertgebouw.
+At his Philadelphia debut, Peter Dobrin of The Philadelphia Inquirer remarked, “the 31-year-old pianist personalized interpretations to such a degree that works emerged anew.
 He is a big personality.”

-His engagement with the chamber music repertoire began early in his studies as a young teenager.
-A sought after collaborator, he has appeared in recital at the Chamber Music Society of Lincoln Center, the Mainly Mozart Festival, Mostly Mozart Festival, and La Jolla Music Society’s Summerfest.
+His love for the chamber music repertoire began early in his studies while a young teenager.
+A sought-after collaborator, he has appeared in recitals at the Chamber Music Society of Lincoln Center, the Mainly Mozart Festival, the Mostly Mozart Festival, and La Jolla Music Society’s Summerfest.
 His recording with violinist Jiyoon Lee on the Champs Hill label received four stars from BBC Music Magazine.
-Additionally, Gramophone UK praised Kramer’s performance on his most recent recording collaboration with duo-partner violist Matthew Lipman (Cedille) for “exemplary flexible partnership.”
-He has performed alongside top performers including Emmanuel Pahud, the Calidore and Pacifica Quartets, Miriam Fried, as well as members of the Berlin Philharmonic and Orchestra of St. Luke’s.
+This year, Gramophone UK praised Kramer’s performance on a recording collaboration (Cedille Records) with violist Matthew Lipman for “exemplary flexible partnership.”
+Henry has also performed alongside Emmanuel Pahud, the Calidore and Pacifica Quartets, Miriam Fried, as well as members of the Berlin Philharmonic and Orchestra of St. Luke’s.

 Teaching ranks among his greatest joys.
-Since 2018, Kramer has held the L. Rexford Distinguished Chair in Piano at the Schwob School of Music at Columbus State University in Columbus, Georgia.
-Throughout his multifaceted career, he has also held positions at Smith College and the University of Missouri Kansas City Conservatory of Dance and Music.
+In the fall of 2022, Kramer joined the music faculty of Université de Montréal.
+Previously, he served as the L. Rexford Whiddon Distinguished Chair in Piano at the Schwob School of Music at Columbus State University in Columbus, Georgia.
+Throughout his multifaceted career, he also held positions at Smith College and the University of Missouri Kansas City Conservatory of Dance and Music.

-Kramer graduated from the Juilliard School where he worked with Julian Martin and Robert McDonald.
-In 2019 he received his Doctorate of Musical Arts from the Yale School of Music under the guidance of Boris Berman.
-His teachers trace him to a pedagogical lineage that extends back to Beethoven, Chopin and Busoni.
+Kramer graduated from the Juilliard School, where he worked with Julian Martin and Robert McDonald.
+He received his Doctorate of Musical Arts from the Yale School of Music under the guidance of Boris Berman.
+His teachers trace a pedagogical lineage extending back to Beethoven, Chopin and Busoni.
 Kramer is a Steinway Artist.